rqu/snaketongs/README.md

 	// Imports:
 	auto copy = proc["shutil.copy"]; // from shutil import copy
 	auto re = proc["re.*"]; // import re
+	auto IndexError = proc["builtins.IndexError"]; // for builtins not recognized by snaketongs

 	// Builtins are exposed as members of `snaketongs::process`.
 	// Here we use Python's str, range, map, and sorted: